 5. Keeps Strong Boundaries

-Avoidant types need their space and, when you cross them, they become passive aggressive or aggressive (or, more rarely, assertive).
+Avoidant types need their space and, when you cross them, they become passive aggressive or aggressive (and, more rarely, assertive).

 Here are signs of avoidant boundaries: